ouspg/CyberSecurityTesting101/1.ThinkingLikeAnEngineer/README.md

 In the first task, let's explore the Linux operating system as a whole and its subcomponents.
-It also works as a short introduction to Linux in this course.
+It also works as a short introduction to Linux in this course, with focus on just getting used to command line.

 On the second task, we try to familiarise ourselves with the information security tool ecosystem and understand, how we might be able to improve our skills on using them.